Swallowing Difficulty

 • Nerve damage may be due to spinal cord injuries, amyotrophic lateral sclerosis (ALS or Lou Gehrig disease), or myasthenia gravis.

 Stress or anxiety may cause some people to feel tightness in the throat or feel as if something is stuck in the throat.
 This sensation is called globus sensation and is unrelated to eating.
-However, there may be some underlying cause.
+However, there may be some underlying conditions causing this symptom.

 Problems that involve the esophagus often cause swallowing problems.
 These may include: